redeyecz/firefighter-print/PRD.md

 *   **Ease of Use:** Create a system that requires no technical expertise for daily operation and features a simple administrative interface.

 **3. User Personas**
 *   **Firefighter/First Responder:** The primary user.
-They are not tech-savvy and require the printed output to be highly legible under stressful conditions, featuring large fonts for critical data and a high-contrast map.
+They are not tech-savvy and require the printed output to be highly legible under stressful conditions, featuring original input and large fonts for appended critical data or a map if no errors occur.
 *   **Dispatch Administrator:** A user with basic computer skills responsible for system oversight.
 Their primary goal is to ensure every dispatch is processed correctly.
 They need to quickly identify and resolve failures via a simple admin panel.

 **4. Features**